 The Turkish government has banned people from smoking in public spaces because smokers were violating rules on face coverings.
 A 9 pm weekday curfew has been imposed as well as total lockdown at weekends.

-In Sweden there's not been a lockdown and the government hasn't advised people to cover their noses and mouths.
+In Sweden there was no lockdown during the first wave and the government didn't advise people to cover their noses and mouths.
 More Swedes died in the first half of 2020 than in any half year since 1869.
-While other countries began to suffer a second wave there was originally little evidence that this was happening in Sweden but now the number of infections there is increasing more quickly than in neighbouring countries.
-The upper limit for numbers of people allowed to congregate together has been reduced from 300 to 8.
+The upper limit for numbers of people allowed to congregate together was later reduced from 300 to 8.

 C-19 is but one of the causes of the humanitarian crisis in Yemen, along with war and famine.

 Finally, the pandemic was not predicted by Nostradamus.

 The SNP has released plans for a second referendum on independence should the party win a majority in the May Scottish General Election.

 Low-carbon aircraft are to be trialled in the Isles of Orkney.

 Storm Christophe was causing chaos in Scotland, and also in England and Wales, as people woke up to snow and flood warnings on Thursday morning.